Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Computational results

 \section{Computational results}

-In this section, we demonstrate the computational effectiveness of the modified Benders decomposition algorithm to solve the SCCUC and also present the benefits of solving the SCCUC relative to the deterministic version of the unit commitment problem using the three area IEEE RTS-96 system (see \cite{Wong1999}).
-The comparison between the SCCUC and its deterministic counterpart is based on a variety of factors including nominal operating cost, number of generator and line violations, and amount of generation and tertiary reserves allotted.
-Generally, there is a lack of established large, test systems for the SCCUC, since, even small problems are hard to solve.
-Thus, in order to test the scalability of the algorithm for large test cases, we created a modified version of the NESTA IEEE 300 network found in \cite{Coffrin2014}.
+In this section, we demonstrate the computational effectiveness of the modified Benders decomposition algorithm to solve the SCCUC \linecomment{on two test systems, the three area IEEE RTS-96 system \cite{Wong1999} and the NESTA IEEE 300 system \cite{Coffrin2014}}.
+We then present the benefits of solving the SCCUC relative to the deterministic version of the unit commitment problem using the three area IEEE RTS-96 system.
+The comparison between the SCCUC and its deterministic counterpart is based on a variety of factors including nominal operating cost, number of generator and line violations, and amount of \linecomment{reserve capacities allotted}.
 All computational experiments were run on a Intel Haswell 2.6 GHz, 62 GB, 20-core super computing machine at Los Alamos National Laboratory.